duyle95/devops-with-k8s/theory.md

 There are two things that are known to be difficult with Kubernetes.
 First is networking.
 Thankfully we can avoid most of the networking difficulties unless we were going to setup our own cluster.
 If you're interested you can watch this Webinar on "Kubernetes and Networks: Why is This So Dang Hard?" but we'll skip most of the topics discussed in the video.
 The other of the most difficult things is storage.

 The Kubernetes volumes, in technical terms emptyDir volumes, are shared filesystems inside a pod, this means that their lifecycle is tied to a pod.
 When the pod is destroyed the data is lost.
-In addition, simply moving the pod from another node will destroy the contents of the volume as the space is reserved from the node the pod is running on
+In addition, simply moving the pod from another node will destroy the contents of the volume as the space is reserved from the node the pod is running on.
+So surely you should not use emptyDir volumes e.g. for backing up a database